geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 **Better support for round-trip SAC file processing using ObsPy's `Stream/Trace`**

-When using `obspy.read` and `Stream/Trace.write` with SAC files, the new SAC module will preserve the original `iztype` and reference time (if found in `Trace.stats.sac`), thus also preserve any existing relative time headers (e.g. travel-time picks).
+When using `obspy.read` and `Stream/Trace.write` with SAC files, the new SAC module will preserve the original `iztype` and reference time (if found in `Trace.stats.sac`), thus also preserving any existing relative time headers (e.g. travel-time picks).
 The previous SAC module generally produced `iztype = ib` SAC files without checking the previous header `iztype`, which had the possibility of producing invalid relative time headers.